 Well Over A Century Ago, Vermont Was Hit With The Worst Blizzard In History

 Vermont is no stranger to blizzards.
 The snowy and cold winter storms come year in and year out.
 But before we had the infrastructure and massive snow removal capacity that we have today, a blizzard could wreak havoc on the small towns of Vermont, and, way back in 1888, that is exactly what happened.
-It was arguably the worst blizzard in Vermont thus far, and although it took place a bit over a century ago, the tales of the storm have not been lost in history.
+It was arguably the worst Vermont blizzard thus far, and although it took place a bit over a century ago, the tales of the storm have not been lost in history.
 Note: finding photos of the 1888 blizzard taken in Vermont proved to be difficult.
 Therefore, photos are from other New England states affected by this epic event.

 Which blizzards can you recall that posed significant challenges to Vermonters?
 Do you agree that this storm was the worst in Vermont’s history?
 Share with us your thoughts by leaving a comment!
 We love hearing from you.
+Now that you’ve learned about this epic, record-breaking Vermont blizzard, take a look at what life is like inside the snowiest town in Vermont.

 Are blizzards in Vermont common?